najmasultani/Python-Projects-General/Gamification/README.md

 - `most_fun_activity_minute()`: Returns the activity that provides the most hedons per minute.

 ## Resources:
-This project was originally developed as part of the **ESC180 course** at the University of Toronto.
+This project was originally developed as part of the **ESC180: Introduction to Programming course** assignment at the University of Toronto.

 ## How to Run:
 ```bash